awsdocs/aws-systems-manager-user-guide/doc_source/quick-setup-host-management.md

 + To edit the association for a Quick Setup option, choose the **Edit** button in the option card\.
 If you edit the association, * don't* choose a different SSM document in the **Edit Association** page\.
 If you choose a different SSM document, the option becomes unavailable in Quick Setup\.
 Change only the parameters and targets of the association\.
 When you save your changes to the association, State Manager automatically runs the association\.
 + To view compliance data for your Quick Setup, choose the **View compliance summary in Explorer** button\.
 This opens the Explorer dashboard\.
 For more information about Explorer, a capability of AWS Systems Manager, see [AWS Systems Manager Explorer](Explorer.md)\.
 + When viewing Quick Setup results while signed in to the management account for your AWS Organizations organization, you see a summary of the results for your **Organization** Quick Setup in the **Organization** tab\.
 This view shows the **Applied configuration** for your Quick Setup, allows you to filter results, shows the **Deployment** and **Association** statuses for your targets, and enables you to view more details for individual targets in the **Quick Setup deployments** card\.
 + **Deployment status** refers to the state of a target or stack instance\.
-In other words, this status indicates whether AWS CloudFormation successfully deployed your configuration options\. **Deployment status** does not evaluate the status of the associations created in your Quick Setup\.
+In other words, this status indicates whether AWS CloudFormation successfully deployed your configuration options\. **Deployment status** doesn't evaluate the status of the associations created in your Quick Setup\.
 + **Association status** refers to the state of all associations created by your Quick Setup within a target or stack instance\.
 All associations must successfully run, otherwise the status for the target is **Failed**\.

 ## Troubleshooting Quick Setup Results<a name="quick-setup-results-troubleshooting"></a>